MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/newyammer-faq.md

 The new Yammer experience is the first app to be built fully in Fluent, the Microsoft design language, and will strengthen coherence between Yammer and other Microsoft 365 apps.
 Along with the UI, we've added new capabilities, such as:

 - To better convey the purpose of Yammer, Groups are now called Communities.
 - Pin your favorite communities to the sidebar.
 - Brand your network with your company logo on the home page.
 - Brand your communities with vibrant cover photos.
 - Customize the All Company community cover photo and avatar.
 - Pin important posts at the top of your communities.
 - Close conversations that have come to a conclusion.
 - Report conversations to better moderate your communities.
-- Enhanced discovery feed combines top posts from groups, people and topics you follow.
+- Enhanced discovery feed combines top posts from groups, people, and topics you follow.
 - New publisher experience provides the ability to include any type of content an announcement.
 - Apply new conversation styling to posts, questions, and praise so they stand out for even greater engagement.
 - Rich media uploading and viewing improvements, including recently used file suggestions, enhance engagement.
 - Live Events provides a dedicated event page with questions as the default post type.
 - New people card experiences are aligned with Microsoft 365.
 - Mobile browsing delivers a responsive design for viewing Yammer.
 - Provide feedback without leaving Yammer.

 and much more!

 ## What features are not available in the new experience?

 We are working hard to bring all Yammer functionality to the new Yammer experience.
 Below is the list of features still in progress: